IQSS/dataverse/doc/sphinx-guides/source/developers/tools.rst

 The first time you run ``./pagekite.py`` a file at ``~/.pagekite.rc`` will be created.
-You can edit this file to configure PageKite to serve up port 8080 (the default Java app server HTTP port) or the port of your choosing.
+You can edit this file to configure PageKite to serve up port 8080 (the default app server HTTP port) or the port of your choosing.

 According to https://pagekite.net/support/free-for-foss/ PageKite (very generously!) offers free accounts to developers writing software the meets http://opensource.org/docs/definition.php such as Dataverse.